Skip to main content

 Childbearing Leave (CBL)

 Childbearing leave is provided to academic appointees, regardless of length of service, for the period of time before, during, and after childbirth that the academic appointee is temporarily disabled due to pregnancy, childbirth, and recovery.
-Childbearing provides up to four (4) months to childbearing appointees for the period of time prior to, during, and after childbrith during which the appointee is temporarily disabled because of the pregnancy, childbirth, or related medical conditions.
+Childbearing provides up to four (4) months to childbearing appointees for the period of time prior to, during, and after childbirth during which the appointee is temporarily disabled because of the pregnancy, childbirth, or related medical conditions.

 Academic appointees on childbearing leave will be relieved of all duties for the duration of the leave.
 Childbearing leave need not be taken in one continuous period of time, but may be taken on an as-needed basis, and may be preceded and/or followed by a period of Active Service – Modified Duties.